Do you have an issue with foreclosure? Or do you need help avoiding it? What are your options?

 Contact Oregon Housing and Community Services

-Give Up Your House In a Short Sale or Deed instead of Foreclosure
+Give Up Your House In a Short Sale or Deed

-Work Out a Mortgage Modification
+Work Out a Mortgage Or Loan Modification

 Foreclosure prevention is possible, but you have to act fast.

-Our counseling company is based in Portland, but we offer our services to homeowners in other places in Oregon.
+Our counseling company is based in Portland, Oregon, but we offer our services to homeowners in other places in Oregon.

-Grab your phone and call us – (503) 560 6620.
+Grab your phone and give us a call – (503) 560 6620

-Or fill out the simple form below.
-Our counselor is going to contact you to discuss legal resolutions, and don’t worry about payment for our services: we are going to offer you a great deal.
+Our hud-approved housing counselor will contact you to discuss legal resolutions, and don’t worry about payment for our services: we will offer you a great deal.